Imagine what it feels to win a prize so great, that you know from this point onwards, your life will change forever.

 - What do you believe creates success at school?

-A team of 6 senior A Team Tuition representatives sorted through the applications and short listed the top 20 applications.
+-A team of 6 senior A Team Tuition representatives sorted through the applications and short listed the top 20 applications for our tutoring scholarship.
 After this, the top 20 were then sent to Miami SHS.
-There, the students’ teachers submitted a criterion on each student, including their current and past grades.
+There, the students' teachers submitted a criterion on each student, including their current and past grades.

 - Student Resilience – A Team Tuition’s Number 1 determinant of success at school